shiralane/Hack4Sac/README.md

 ### Additional Information (optional)
 The video is over 25MB and therefor I can not upload it directly to the github, but placed links above to view and download.
-I am happy to make any changes to the video and QR code, if needed, should Sacramento County wish to use it
+I am happy to make any changes to the video and QR code, if needed, should Sacramento County wish to use it.
+Currently working on making it live to UnclaimedChecks.org for the presentation.